jhuntdev/blest-js/README.md

 ## Usage

-### Server-side Request Handler
+### Server-side

-Use the `createRequestHandler` function to create a request handler suitable for use in a Node.js application.
-The following example uses Express, but examples are available for Express, Connect, Koa, Hapi, Fastify, and SocketIO.
+Use the `create_request_handler` function to create a request handler suitable for use in a NodeJS application.
+The following example uses Express, but you can find examples with other frameworks [here](/examples).

 ```javascript
 const express = require('express');